HariSekhon/DevOps-Bash-tools/README.md

 Bash Test & Utility library used by all my other [GitHub repos](https://github.com/harisekhon).

-This has become a surprisingly important dependency repo as it contains tests for a wide variety of different programming languages and file formats, recursively detects and validates all relevant files for the following:
+Contains utility functions (Docker, environment, CI detection, port and HTTP url availability content checks) and a variety of different programming languages and file formats, recursively detects and validates relevant code and build files for the following:

 - Python (syntax, pep8, pre-byte-compiling)
 - Perl